Skip to content

 extends fun concat(self: StringBuilder, s: String): StringBuilder;

-Returns a new StringBuilder after concatinating it with a String s.
-Can be chained, unlike StringBuilder.append().
+Returns a new StringBuilder after concatenating it with a String s.
+It can be chained, unlike StringBuilder.append().

 Usage example: